trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 "description" and "narrative" are sentence- and paragraph-long elaborations of the information need, respectively.

-Here is the initial set of [TREC 2017 Interest Profiles (Topics)](TREC2017-RTS-topics1.json).
+Here is the initial set of [TREC 2017 RTS Interest Profiles (Topics)](TREC2017-RTS-topics1.json).
 Note that this is the initial set which we are planning to augment based on the interests of the mobile assessors.